SPONSOR F.A.Q.

 • Emotional: Many children live with the scars of emotional trauma as the result of poverty, war, abuse, or natural disasters.
 Connections with caring sponsors, counselors, and local church families offer a path toward healing and growth.

-The goal of NCM child sponsorship is to help children receive the assistance they need to grow, learn, and mature into healthy young adults.
+The goal of NCM Child Sponsorship is to help children receive the assistance they need to grow, learn, and mature into healthy young adults.
 In light of this goal, many sponsors prefer to sponsor through the end of a child’s secondary education (usually high school) in order to offer support from childhood through young adulthood.
 The age of graduation varies by country.
-Family situations, natural disasters, civil unrest, and other situations can delay a child’s educational progress.
+Family situations, disasters, civil unrest, and other situations can delay a child’s educational progress.
 Occasionally, a child is not able to complete his or her program for various reasons.
-In those situations, we will let you know and help you and another child to sponsor.
+In those situations, we will inform you and help you find another child to sponsor.

-Although we encourage sponsors to create lasting relationships and support children through graduation, sponsors may discontinue their sponsorship at any time by contacting our office.
+Although we encourage sponsors to create lasting relationships and support children through graduation, you may discontinue your sponsorship anytime by contacting our office.

-If you need to cancel your sponsorship before your sponsored child completes his or her secondary education, please be assured that you have provided an invaluable gift to a child regardless of the length of your sponsorship.
+If you need to cancel your sponsorship before the child you sponsor completes his or her secondary education, please be assured that you have provided an invaluable gift to a child regardless of the length of your sponsorship.
 If you need to discontinue your sponsorship for any reason, please contact our office.
-Your sponsored child will continue to be supported through our unsponsored children’s fund until another sponsor is found.
+The child you sponsored will continue to be supported through our Unsponsored Children’s Fund until another sponsor is found.
 We will do everything we can to find a new sponsor within the month you discontinue your support.

 OTHER INVOLVEMENT

 Prayer is a vital part of the mission and ministry of Nazarene Compassionate Ministries.
-There are many ways you can prayerfully support your sponsored child and other children in the child sponsorship program.
-Know that your sponsored child very likely prays for you, too!
-Pray for the healthy physical, emotional, intellectual, relational, and spiritual development of your sponsored child.
-Pray for your sponsored child’s family, community, and community leaders.
-Pray for the holistic child development program, your child attends and for the workers who care for the children.
+There are many ways you can prayerfully support the child you sponsor and other children in the child sponsorship program.
+Know that the child you sponsor very likely prays for you, too!
+Pray for the healthy spiritual, intellectual, physical, emotional, and social development of the child you sponsor.
+Pray for their family, community, and community leaders.
+Pray for the holistic child development program your sponsored child attends and for the workers who care for the children.
 Pray for children who are still waiting for the loving support of a sponsor.
 Pray for child sponsorship staff at the local, regional, and international levels.

 Yes!
 We currently work with children in various ways through local congregations.
 A main way we fund this work is through our Unsponsored Children’s Fund.
 This fund has no monthly commitment.
 To learn more about this fund, click here.